vuiseng9/bench-softmax/README.md

   --batchsize BATCHSIZE
                         Number of benchmark cycles to run.
 Default is 1.
   --maxlen MAXLEN       softmax input length limit, benchmarking from from 2**3 to 2**(x) < length_limit, cannot be lower than 8
+  --input_length N [N ...]
-  --nhead NHEAD         number of self-attention head.
+                        an optional list of target length for benchmark, will be combined with maxlen --nhead NHEAD         number of self-attention head.
 Default is 16 (bert-large).
   --device {cpu,cuda}   any of ['cpu', 'cuda'] --datatype {fp32,fp16,bf16}